ip413/presidential-election-poland-2020-research/README.md

 ](https://www.wykop.pl/artykul/5582715/analiza-porownawcza-ilosci-glosow-niewaznych-vs-wyniki-wyborow-w-okregach-gt/
 ) - thank you guys!

-**WARNING** - process of cleaning up whole repo is still in progress, so many paths doesn't work, just check for the input/output file paths
+**WARNING** - process of cleaning up whole repo is still in progress, so many paths doesn't work, most of the code is ugly etc.

 ## Dependencies
 Older versions could work also... or not.